Game Theoretic Mixed Experts for Combinational Adversarial Machine Learning: Supplementary Material

 \section{Supplementary Material}

+In the supplementary material we provide additional studies and results that further build on the results presented in the main body of the paper.
+First, in subsection~\ref{sec:setup} we provide a more explicit attack setup for the experiments, we performed throughout the paper.

+In the next two subsections we perform further experiments on the GaME framework not seen in the main body of the paper.
+In particular, in subsection~\ref{sec:compS} we provide a study on the computational cost of the $\text{GaME}_n$ framework; and in subsection~\ref{sec:sampleS} we study how the number of samples, $N$, used to approximate the game matrix for $\text{GaME}_n$ effects the ensemble defense robustness.

+Following this, the next two subsections further explore the effectiveness of the MAGE and MAGE-D attacks.
+Namely, in subsection~\ref{sec:MAGE} we provide experimental results showing the effectiveness of MAGE-D over MAGE, when attacking a defender implementing detectors; and in subsection~\ref{sec:threeS} we provide a brief study upon the effectiveness of MAGE, when attacking 3 defenses simultaneously.

+In the next two subsections we provide additional implementation details about the MIME attack and GaME framework.
+Specifically, in subsection~\ref{sec:lpS} we provide explicit forms for the linear programs one must solve to create a $\text{GaME}_n$ defense or attack ensemble; and In subsection~\ref{sec:approxS} we provide an approximate form for the update equation of MIME seen in the main body of the paper since a direct computation of the update is not feasible.

-In the supplementary material we provide additional studies and results that further explore the results found in the main body of the paper.
-In Subsection~\ref{sec:transS} we provide numerical results and further analysis for the transferability experiments found in \ref{sec:trans}.
-In Subsection~\ref{sec:setup} we provide a more explicit attack setup for the experiments we performed throughout the paper.
-In Subsection~\ref{sec:resultsS} we provide further studies and analysis upon the GaME framework including comparisons to uniform probability distribution ensemble defenses, and a study on the effect of $n$ on a $\text{GaME}_n$ defense.
-In Subsection~\ref{sec:compS} we provide a study upon the computational cost of the $\text{GaME}_n$ framework.
-In Subsection~\ref{sec:sampleS} we provide a study the effect of the number of samples, $N$, used to approximate the game matrix upon the robust accuracy of a $\text{GaME}_n$ ensemble.
-In Subsection~\ref{sec:lpS} we provide explicit forms for the linear programs one must solve to create a $\text{GaME}_n$ defense or attack ensemble.
-In Subsection~\ref{sec:threeS} we provide a brief study upon the effectiveness of AE-SAGA when attacking 3 defenses simultaneously.
-Lastly, in Subsection~\ref{sec:approxS} we provide an approximate form for the update formula of MIME seen in Equation~\ref{eq:MIMEMomentum}.
+In the last two subsections we give explicit numerical results for the transferability and GaME experiments explored in the main body of the paper.
+In particular, in subsection~\ref{sec:transS} we provide numerical results and further analysis for the transferability experiments found in the main body of the paper.
+Lastly, in subsection~\ref{sec:resultsS} we provide further studies and analyses with the GaME framework, including comparisons to uniform probability distribution ensemble defenses, and a study on the effect of $n$ on a $\text{GaME}_n$ defense.